dominickjay/dominickjay.com/writing/deploying-a-next.js-boilerplate-to-netlify.md

 title: 'Deploying a Next.js Boilerplate to Netlify'

 description: 'Setting up the Netlify CLI to deploy a Next application to Netlify'
+intro: 'In this post, we will clone a repo and set up the Netlify CLI in order to deploy a Next.js application!'
 date: 2021-11-03
 tags:
   - react
   - devops
   - writing
+layout: 'layouts/post.njk'
 ---

-## Introduction

-In this post, we will clone a repo and set up the Netlify CLI in order to deploy a Next.js application!

 ## Clone repo

-Pull down Cassidy Williams Next.js Netlify Starter repo - [Next + Netlify Starter](https://github.com/cassidoo/next-netlify-starter).
+Pull down Cassidy Williams Next.js [Netlify Starter repo](https://github.com/cassidoo/next-netlify-starter).
 I've moved the contents of this - excluding the .git folder - into a seperate folder.
 Commit this repo to your github account, and add it to the Build Settings section in your Netlify account.

 ### What's in the repo